Guoming-Gao/oligostan-python/README.md

 # Oligostan-Python

-A Python implementation of Oligostan for automated smiFISH (single-molecule fluorescence in situ hybridization) probe design with batch processing capabilities.
+A Python implementation of Oligostan for automated smiFISH (single-molecule fluorescence in situ hybridization) probe design with batch processing capabilities and removed dependency on RepeatMasker (substituted with NCBI Blast+ package's Dustmasker).

 ## Overview